Instructions

 6. Grease or line with parchment two baking sheets.

-8. Use a cookie scoop or a spoon to make 1" to 1 1/2" balls.
+8. Use a tablespoon cookie scoop or a spoon to make 1" to 1 1/2" balls.
 Drop them into the sugar, then place the balls sugar side up onto the baking sheets, leaving about 2" between cookies; they’ll spread as they bake.

 9. Bake the cookies for 10 to 12 minutes, until the edges are lightly browned.
 The cookies will puff up and look soft, but they’ll fall and become crisp/crunchy as they cool.

 10. Remove the cookies from the oven.
 Let them rest on the pan for 5 minutes before transferring them to a rack to cool completely.
-Store well-wrapped cookies at room temperature for a week or so; freeze for longer storage.
+Store well-wrapped crunchy sugar cookies at room temperature for a week or so; freeze for longer storage.

 Tips from our Bakers